-The new weed species found of yellow star thistle (YST) on the Mountain (Centauria solstitialis) along Radio Road in 2007, and gopher spurge (Euphorbia lathyrus) in Pointe Pacific were treated and only the spurge is still emerging from seeds.
-The gopher spurge covered an area of approximately 1000 sq. ft (at approximately 1 % density) and was treated twice with 2% Garlon in the spring of 2008.
-Follow up treatments for both species are scheduled for 2009.
-The YST has not returned.
+The two new weed species found in 2007, yellow star thistle (YST) on the Mountain (Centauria solstitialis) along Radio Road, and gopher spurge (Euphorbia lathyrus) in Pointe Pacific were treated and only the spurge is still emerging from seeds.
+The gopher spurge covered an area of approximately 1000 sq. ft (at approximately 1 % density) and was treated twice with 2% Garlon in the spring of 2009.
+A few YST plants have returned along the Guadalupe Canyon roadside and were treated.

-In 2008, emphasis will continue to be placed on those areas and weeds that pose the greatest threat to grassland butterfly habitat, and in areas that have been receiving previous efforts.
+In 2009, emphasis will continue to be placed on those areas and weeds that pose the greatest threat to grassland butterfly habitat, and in areas that have been receiving previous efforts.
 Only with continued follow-up treatment and maintenance can an invasive infestation be managed.
-However, when small populations or individuals of particular concern are discovered in an area where they had not previously been seen or treated, it is noted and either WCW diverts funds to treat these if possible, or the plants are monitored and identified for control in the following year's budget.
-In addition, recommendations made by the newly established Technical Advisory Committee that meets quarterly (section IV.
+However, when small populations or isolated individual species of concern are discovered in an area where they had previously not seen or treated, they are noted and WCW either diverts funds to treat these if possible, or the plants are monitored and identified for control in the following year's budget.
+In addition, recommendations made by the Technical Advisory Committee that meets quarterly (section IV.
 B below) will help guide weed control efforts.
 Preventing the establishment of new highly invasive weeds such as YST on the Mountain should be the highest priority.